Bhavikk01/internship_task2332/README.md

 # internship_task

-Created the Screen 1 from Set-A and Screen 1 from Set-B
+Created the Screen 1 and 2 from Set-A and Screen 1 from Set-B

 ## Screenshots
 <div style="padding:100px 100px;">